-Tamayo works as a guest teacher for Ballet Institutions, Flamenco Academies, Dance Companies, TAFE and Universities worldwide.
+Tamayo works as a guest and resident teacher for Ballet Institutions, Flamenco Academies, Dance Companies, TAFE and Universities worldwide.

 - To develop a platform of support for aspiring and professional artists training in both Australia and Spain through preparing individual educative training programs.